gentlee/react-redux-cache/README.md

 #### 1.1 Queries and mutations

-Functions that return `result` should be used for querues and mutations when creating cache if you don't need normalization:
+Functions that return `result` should be used for queries and mutations when creating cache if you don't need normalization:

 ```typescript
 // Example of query without normalization, with selecting access token from the store.